Bayesian Algorithmic Mechanism Design: Conclusions

-\item While Bayes-Nash equilibrium (i.e., BIC) is the standard equilibrium concept for implementation in economics, the stronger dominant strategy equilibrium (i.e., ex post IC) is the standard equilibrium concept for implementation in computer science.
+\item While Bayes-Nash equilibrium (i.e., BIC) is the standard equilibrium concept for implementation in economics, the stronger dominant strategy equilibrium (i.e., ex post IC) is the standard concept in computer science.
 The main challenge in obtaining a similar reduction for IC mechanisms is that the valuation space is exponentially big and monotonizing all points seems to require an exhaustive procedure.
-The key to the approach of our BIC reduction is that resampling bids from the distribution can be done independently for each agent without changing an agent's prior on the other agent's bids.
-This does not seem to be the case in non-Bayesian settings.
 One potential approach would be to apply our ironing technique repeatedly, re-ironing an agent's curve whenever it is affected by an ironing of another agent's curve.
-Such a procedure can be argued to terminate, but will not generally give a monotone allocation rule.
-A concrete example is given in Appendix~\ref{app:IC-dependence}. {\em Is there a polynomial-time reduction for turning any $f(n)$-approximation (worst-case or Bayesian) algorithm for a single- parameter domain into an ex post IC mechanism that is a (worst-case or Bayesian) $\Theta(f(n))$-approximation?} \end{enumerate} The final question above can be rephrased intuitively as our main open question. {\em Is there a gap separating the approximation complexity of implementation by Bayesian incentive compatible and ex post incentive compatible mechanisms?}
+Such a procedure will not generally give a monotone allocation rule; A concrete example is given in the full version of the paper. {\em Is there a polynomial-time reduction for turning any $f(n)$-approximation (worst-case or Bayesian) algorithm for a single-parameter domain into an ex post IC mechanism that is a (worst-case or Bayesian) $\Theta(f(n))$-approximation?} \end{enumerate} The final question above is a refinement of what we consider to be the main open question of this work. {\em Is there a gap separating the approximation complexity of implementation by Bayesian incentive compatible and ex post incentive compatible mechanisms for single-parameter social welfare maximization?}